-SECO/WARWICK has identified the following material risks which are likely to have an adverse effect on employee matters:
+The SECO/WARWICK Group has identified the following material risks which are likely to have an adverse effect on employee matters:

-- Risk of loss of the Company's key personnel. - This risk applies to most industrial facilities in Poland, and is related to fluctuations in the labour market and to economic conditions. - The Company's core business activity, consisting in the manufacture and sale of heat treatment machinery and equipment, requires a qualified and experienced workforce.
-Knowledge of this kind of industry is unique, specific and highly specialised, therefore a loss of key professionals may undermine the stability of the Group's business. - The Company manages this risk by monitoring business-critical positions, providing the employees with appropriate remuneration incentives to ensure that they continue their employment, as well as taking preventive measures such as internal training and succession and mentoring programmes to transfer knowledge and skills between key personnel and less experienced employees.
-Loyalty agreements are signed with employees participating in complex development and specialist training programmes. - Risk of shortage of staff with appropriate competencies on the labour market.
+• Risk of loss of the Group's key personnel.

+This risk applies to most industrial facilities, and is related to fluctuations in the labour market and to economic conditions.

+The core business activity of Group companies, consisting in the manufacture and sale of heat treatment machinery and equipment, requires a qualified and experienced workforce.
+Knowledge of this kind of industry is unique, specific and highly specialised, therefore a loss of key professionals may undermine the stability of the Group's business.

+The Group manages this risk by monitoring business-critical positions, providing the employees with appropriate remuneration incentives to ensure that they continue their employment, as well as taking preventive measures such as internal training and succession and mentoring programmes to transfer knowledge and skills between key personnel and less experienced employees.
+Loyalty agreements are signed with employees participating in complex development and specialist training programmes.

+• Risk of shortage of staff with appropriate competencies on the labour market.

 Similarly to the risk of loss of key personnel, this risk is related to the need for qualified personnel.
-The Company effectively manages that risk through the SECO/GENERATION programme, which focuses on building relationships with schoolchildren and students still during their education.
-SECO/WARWICK also engages in other initiatives fostering integration with local communities and building the Company's image of a stable employer.
+The Group effectively manages that risk through the SECO/GENERATION programme operated by SECO/WARWICK S.A., which focuses on building relationships with schoolchildren and students still during their education.
+The SECO/WARWICK Group also engages in other initiatives fostering integration with local communities and building the Company's image of a stable employer.